Akintund3/Ciena-SAOS/README.md

 # Ciena-SAOS
-Network automatons on Ciena SAOS
+Network automations on Ciena SAOS

 This repository contains different automations tasks (within each folder) for Ciena SAOS: